ckeditor/ckeditor5/docs/framework/architecture/ui-components.md

 					]
 				} );

-				// Tell the plugin to display a modal with title, content and one action button. dialog.show( {
+				// Tell the plugin to display a modal with the title, content, and one action button. dialog.show( {
 					isModal: true,
 					title: 'Modal with text',